Self Building

 A builder is most likely to require a permit for plumbing, electrical, insulation, HVAC, framing, certain attached structures such as decks, and certain detached structures such as guest houses and large sheds.

-Cost for building permit
+Cost of building permit

 To know the exact costs, it is advisable to contact your local building department ahead of time to ask about the fiscal requirements.

-How to obtain building permit
+How to obtain a building permit

 The process of getting a building permit starts with contacting the local building department with details of your proposed project.